 Alternative Dispute Resolution, Negotiations

-ADR tryouts last approximately 10 minutes each.
-Each tryout will consist of a mock negotiation (approximately 7 minutes) where you will be paired up against one of the judges.
+Each tryout will consist of a mock negotiation (approximately 7 minutes) where you will be paired up against another competitor.
 Detailed instructions about the mock negotiation and a copy of the fact pattern are released as the tryouts approach.
 After the conclusion of the role-play exercise, the judges will ask that you describe your strategy and reflect on your performance (approximately 3 minutes).
 The judges may also ask you questions about your written application.
 Plan to spend 30 minutes in the tryout.

 Judges look for preparation, insight, and self-awareness as the “debrief” process is an important part of the competitions themselves.
 We understand that the duration of these tryouts are quite short, but short tryouts are essential when interviewing dozens of candidates.
 To ensure fairness, each candidate will be judged based on equal time and using standard criteria.
 We appreciate your understanding.